 Building Peace in the Diamond Mining Areas of the Central African Republic

-Dr. Mark Freudenberger, director of the Land Tenure and Property Rights sector for Tetra Tech International Development Services, examines how the U.S. Agency for International Development (USAID) is strengthening the capacity of Central African Republic (CAR) government institutions to reduce long-standing tensions and conflicts in diamond mining areas such as Berberati.
+Dr. Mark Freudenberger, senior associate in Tetra Tech’s land rights practice, examines how the U.S. Agency for International Development (USAID) is strengthening the capacity of Central African Republic (CAR) government institutions to reduce long-standing tensions and conflicts in diamond mining areas such as Berberati.
 All opinions expressed in this post are the author’s own.

 Mark reflects on the recent achievements of the Tetra Tech-implemented Property Rights and Artisanal Diamond Development (PRADD II) project—a joint USAID and European Union initiative that helps governments implement diamond mining best practices in Côte d’Ivoire and Guinea.
 Tetra Tech also is helping promote good governance at the international level through the Kimberley Process, an international mechanism that prevents rough diamonds from fueling conflict.